Do you want to know more about proper hydration and fluids can improve your performance?

-Drinking water a planned hydration is an important part of any footballers diet.
+A planned hydration strategy is an important part of any footballers diet.
 It helps to:

 When you play football your body sweats to stay at the optimal level.
 However, this sweats lead to a loss of fluid in your body.

 The harder you workout, the more your body temperature increases and the more you sweat.